pkkemp/homebridge-airmega/README.md

 * Installation of [Homebridge](https://github.com/nfarina/homebridge)
 * iOS 11 or later
-* Airmega 400S or 300S connected to WiFi and registered with the IOCare app
+* Airmega AP-1512HHS, 300S, or 400S connected to WiFi and registered with the IOCare app.

 ## Installation